 Not only is the use of almond milk not odd, but it works wonderfully!
 The extra flavor adds well to the soup and it is delicious.
 I would not use sweetened almond milk because it won't end well.
 Stick with the unsweetened almond milk.

-How do we put together this dairy free slow cooker potato soup?
+How do we put this together?

 The first step is to peel and cut a lot of potatoes.
 About 7-8 medium sized potatoes to be exact.
 Hate peeling potatoes?
 Not my favorite either.
 A peeler with a good grip and is sharp makes a big difference.